 Definitions

-Best Management Practices (BMP) — Management activities, physical structures, institutional practices or prohibitions implemented to control, mitigate, or prevent pollution associated with dry- or wet- weather runoff.
+Best Management Practices (BMP) — Management activities, physical structures, institutional practices, or prohibitions implemented to control, mitigate, or prevent pollution associated with dry- or wet- weather runoff.

+Best Professional Judgement— A determination based on the best available scientific or engineering knowledge and best management practices.

 Clean Water Act — The federal Water Pollution Control Act (33 U.S.C. § 1251 et seq.), and any subsequent amendments thereto.

-Disadvantaged Communities—A community with a median household income less than 80% of the statewide average as defined in California Public Resources Code § 75005.
+Disadvantaged Communities—Communities with a median household income less than 80% of the statewide average as defined in California Public Resources Code § 75005.

 Duly Authorized Representative —Consistent with 40 Code of Federal Regulations (CFR) §122.22(a)(3) or 40 CFR §122.22(b), a person or position title authorized to be a signatory and satisfies certification requirements for submittal of information and reports on behalf of a Permittee.

+Easement—A right to use or enter someone else’s land for a specified purpose.

 Illicit Connection — Any drain or conveyance system that allows an illegal discharge to enter the storm drain system.

 Illicit Discharges— Any discharge to a municipal separate storm sewer that is not composed entirely of stormwater except discharges pursuant to a NPDES Permit as defined in 40 CFR §122.26(b)(2).